 1: Define a clear goal for every email newsletter.

 Each email newsletter you create should have a well defined and engaging theme.
 This can be introducing new product collection, announcing upcoming sales, or notifying seasonal trends.
 Having a clear goal can help you optimize all the critical components of the newsletter – subject, hero image, content, and CTA.
+Each newsletter itself should be part of your ecommerce email marketing plan and strategy, so you

 The CTA or Call to Action button on your newsletter should be distinctive and links to a relevant category page that reflects your theme.
 For instance, if the goal is to announce a sales promotion, then the category page should feature the various sales items.